AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 - Name: Claudia Lancha Blanco
 - School: Miami Dade College
 - Favorite Quote: “Don’t wait.
 The time will never be just right.” - Napoleon Hillf
+---
+- Name: Gyanateet Dutta
+- School: KIIT University
+- Favorite Quote: "The way positive reinforcement is carried out is more important than the amount." - B.F.
+Skinner